 - Andrew S. Tanenbaum.
 Computer Networks.

-There are six weekly laboratory assignments over the first seven weeks.
-10% is given for each lab.
-Some labs are harder than others but we have a flat grading scheme across all labs.
+There are four programming assignments over the first seven weeks.
 These assignments are to be done individually.
 The schedule is online, so plan ahead and stay on schedule.

-We will provide source code solutions to all labs.
 The TA will grade your solutions and write up a grade sheet on the correctness, simplicity, and clarity of your code.
 The instructor will review the TA's grading and grade sheets.
-Your grade and grade sheet and our source code solution will be returned to you one week after the lab assignment is turned in.
+Your grade and grade sheet will be returned to you one week after the lab assignment is turned in.
 If you have questions about the grade or grade sheet please talk to the TA first.
 If you are still have concerns see the instructor.
-Please do not distribute the source code solutions we provide you with (see honor code).
+Please do not post your lab solutions on any public repository at any time of the course or after the course.

-Important: All assignments will be submitted using svn.
-Each submission must have a README and makefile.
-Submitted code that segfaults will not be graded.
+Important: All assignments will be submitted using GitHub Classroom.
+Each submission must have a README.md (and Makefile if the assignment is written in C).
+Submitted code that crashes/segfaults will not be graded.
 Students will have to fix the code and resubmit for grading.
-Students can either take an extension (see below) or pay the late submission tax (see policy for late assignments).
-If segfaulted code is not fixed the student will receive a zero grade for the lab.
-This is a senior class and we expect good working code.Project: 30%
+If crashed code is not fixed, the student will receive a zero grade for the lab.
+This is an upper-level class and we expect good working code.Project: 25%

-The project is made up of a small team (4 - 5 people) and requires strong collaboration and a problem solving mindset to get the job done.
+The project is made up of a small team (3 - 4 people) and requires strong collaboration and a problem solving mindset to get the job done.
 The instructor will put the teams together with each member being responsible to deliver against a part of the overall system design, implementation, testing and integration.
 The goals of this activity are to help you develop the confidence, skills, and habits necessary to write large computer programs while part of a multi-person team.
-You will become conversant in software engineering paradigms, and be exposed to various public-domain and open source tools that make the software development process easier.
-In addition, you will develop vital skills in self-directed learning, problem solving, and communication.
+You will develop vital skills in self-directed learning, problem solving, and communication.
 The project will have a design and code review as well as the demo.
 A project report that captures the design and implementation will be submitted as part of the assessment.

 Dartmouth Honor Code

-The assignments and project are all about writing great code - shell scripts and C. Here is the policy for joint work in CS 60:
+The assignments and project are all about writing great code.
+Here is the policy for joint work in CS 60:

 First, you may discuss and help each other (e.g., help in debugging, sharing knowledge, giving moral support, getting coffee, etc.) - I promote that as the type of team spirit and joint problem solving skills that is the essence of the course and necessary to do a great project.
 However, you cannot work jointly on coding up (i.e., writing) your programming assignments.
-You can talk, discuss solutions, even show snippets of code to solve a problem but you cannot jointly write or share code.
+You can talk, discuss solutions, but you cannot jointly write or share code.

 The project phase is different.
 You can work jointly on writing code.
 But you cannot take code from anywhere (e.g., the web or any other source).
 It has to be the joint product of the team.
 One caveat: no sharing of code between teams.
-As above, teams can discuss code, show each other snippets on the white board, but not share source code.
-The project phase of the course is a friendly competition so there isn't a lot of incentive to share code
+As above, teams can discuss code but not share source code.
+The project phase of the course is a friendly competition so there is not a lot of incentive to share code

 We hate to state this since you all know it but it is necessary to be explicit here: